xWink/Discord-Bot/README.md

 `!mybang` and `!daily` - Shows player's bang scores and when their daily reward resets.

-`!bangscore` or `!bangscores` - Shows high scores for attempts, deaths, survival rate, and death rate.
+`!bangscores` - Shows high scores for attempts, deaths, survival rate, and death rate.

 `!bet`, `!hit`, `!stand` - Play blackjack against the computer.